Let's get to the beginning of the thread first.

 -I’ve probably knitted two pairs of socks and a collar in my life.
 The shoemaker’s children go barefoot.
 I divide my time between the company and family life.
 I’m going to add knitting in my routine though, Tia says.
 I’m really proud of our yarn.
 When we started, we were the only company in the world making yarn of 50% virgin wool and 50% second hand cashmere yarn.

 All Nordic Yarn designers are Finnish.
 The company wants to proudly highlight being Finnish and Nordic.
 Two of the designers live in Finland and one in Italy. -Our company is growing steadily.
 In the future, we want to become a household name.
-We are strong in the US and Canadian markets right now.
+We are strong in the UK, US and Canadian markets right now.
 We maintain our line, but we are also expanding our product range.
-I would also like to do another type of good that's related to doing by hand and well-being, Tia emphasizes.
+I would also like to do another type of good that's related to doing by hand and well-being, Tia emphasises.

 -Our company is more than just a thread, it's also a thread of life.
 For example, both the well-being of cashmere goats in Mongolia and the well-being of people, such as helping a cancer patient through cashmere headgear, are important to us.
 This has touched Erik personally. -My mother suffered from cancer and wore a headdress knitted from cashmere yarn when there was no more hair, Erik says.